Restrictions on vehicles in effort to reduce pollution

 Pollutant emissions caused by nitrogen dioxides released by diesel vehicles are a direct cause of contamination in cities worldwide and negatively affect human health, causing the death of 800,000 people a year.

-To halt the rise in levels of polluting particles in dry seasons (wet weather cleans the atmosphere), many local authorities impose restrictions on private vehicle traffic, which is the ugliest when it comes to emission levels per passenger.
+To halt the rise in levels of polluting particles in dry seasons (wet weather cleans the atmosphere), many local authorities impose sustainable mobility actions and restrictions on on private vehicle traffic, which is the ugliest when it comes to emission levels per passenger.
 Here are some examples.

 In a city that, in 2016, reached 192 on the metropolitan Air Quality Index (0-50 is low, 51-100 moderate, 101-150 high and 151-200 very high), restrictions on cars have been extended to weekends.

 The Don’t Drive Today program begun in 1989 limits traffic via an emission-based color and hologram system for each car, allowing it to be driven a certain number of days per month depending on its classification.
 Hybrid and electric vehicles are exempt.

 At the end of 2016, Beijing activated the red alert for high levels of atmospheric pollution.
 It had reached 420 micrograms of PM2.5 particles (the most damaging to health), well over the danger threshold of 300 set by the world Health Organization.

 In 2008, because of the Olympic Games, the Chinese capital obliged its inhabitants to use private vehicles a maximum of one working day per week and travel by public transport the rest of the time.

 Success was immediate - a 30% reduction in polluting particles – and the city continued applying the measures for some time after the Games had finished.

 Health experts recommended in January 2017 that Londoners with respiratory problems limit the number of hours they spend outside, after City Hall declared a red alert for pollution in seven districts of the capital.